hehesjtu/FLIDE/README.md

-# FLIDE: Fractional-order Local Image Detail Enhancement
+# FLIDE: Fick Diffusion Law Inspired Single Image Detail Enhancement

 This is the source code of paper named "Fick Diffusion Law Inspired Single Image Detail Enhancement".
 This paper is submitted to IEEE Transactions on Neural Networks and Learning Systems.